Shengqi-Iris-Zhong/EDUC450B-video-analysis/README.md

 ## FFmpeg

 FFmpeg is a free and open-source software for handling videos.
+It is a cross-platform command line tool.
+Some of its helpful functions are included in [this website](https://www.labnol.org/internet/useful-ffmpeg-commands/28490/).

+### Installing FFmpeg

 Solution 1:
-Use `homebrew` to install FFmpeg in the terminal
+Use `homebrew` to install `FFmpeg` in the terminal
 ```
 brew install ffmpeg
 ```